Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 features and capabilities can vary considerably, depending on the specific implementation of MapReduce that is being used.)

 As mentioned above, MapReduce is a programming model.
 In order to implement an analysis in MapReduce, we need to select an implementation of MapReduce.
-Two most commonly used n implementations of the MapReduce model are Hadoop and Spark, that we describe in more detail below.
+Two most commonly used implementations of the MapReduce model are Hadoop and Spark, that we describe in more detail below.

 Apache Hadoop MapReduce
 -----------------------